Merci-chao/userChrome.js/README.md

 - Multiple minor bug fixes.

 **Version 3.3**
 - Add `pinnedTabsFlexWidth`: Make pinned tab sizing behave like normal tabs.
-Pinned tabs will no longer be fixed in position when Tabs Bar is scrollable (experimental).
+Pinned tabs will no longer be fixed in position when Tab Bar is scrollable (experimental).
 - Add `checkUpdateAutoApply`: Update the script file automatically when there is a new version. `0` - never, `1` - ask, `2` - always, `3` - always and slient.
 - Fix a bug where reopening a closed pinned tab causes tab functions to not work normally on Firefox 142.
 - Fix minor bugs related to full screen.
 - `nativeWindowStyle` will also apply on full screen.
-- Refine the behavior for locking the size of the Tabs Bar.
+- Refine the behavior for locking the size of the Tab Bar.
 - Minor bug fix.

 **Version 3.2.1**